openSUSE/news-o-o/_posts/2014-07-01-command-line-tuesdays-part-three.markdown

 ---
 author: Nenad Latinović
+comments: true
 date: 2014-07-01 06:04:56+00:00
 layout: post
 link: https://news.opensuse.org/2014/07/01/command-line-tuesdays-part-three/
+slug: command-line-tuesdays-part-three
-title: "Command Line Tuesdays - Part Three"
+title: Command Line Tuesdays - Part Three
+wordpress_id: 18128
 categories:
 - Distribution
 ---

 Heya Geekos!
 New week, new part in our CLT series!

 Today, mr Shotts takes us on a first part of a guided tour through our file system.
 We'll learn how to visit, list files within directories and we'll learn to use some options for the first time.
 So let's begin with the first command of the week.